 Friday and Ali

 “How fast can I go?”
 “50 or 60!”
-For a second I was disappointed I wasn’t allowed to go faster, but I realised quickly why.
+For a second I was disappointed I wasn’t allowed to go faster, but I realized quickly why.
 The paths in Wadi Rum are, well, uneven.
 One second you drive across sand and in the next second you feel hard stone under the wheels.
 But I had fun, was even a bit drifting (unplanned – but SKILLFULL!
 I was so proud of myself!) across the dunes and eventually got stuck in the sand.
 The clutch was stinking and I felt bad about it but Ali was just laughing and brought the car in seconds back on track.

 Then we arrived in Rahayeb Camp, where we stayed for the night.
 A camp in the middle of nowhere and though equipped with everything you need.
 But electricity, that was switched off at one point.
 I think it was around 10pm.
 But at that time I was sitting under the stars, counting shooting stars and thought to myself, the night sky is nowhere as beautiful as it is in the desert.